QPay is a money app designed to help students create smarter spending habits and track their payments anywhere and everywhere.

 So that customers’ money is protected and safe, QPay have bank-level security so that all sensitive information is secure and they can prevent unauthorised access.

 This fintech is suitable for anyone looking for a great in-app experience with a range of features that ultimately makes managing money easier and more insightful (with the comprehensive insights).
-QPay Swipe allows constant access to the funds you’ve loaded on to the app, and is also set up with 24/7 in-app support if you need it.
+The QPay app allows constant access to the funds you’ve loaded and it's also set up with 24/7 in-app support if you need it.